 Adjustable resistance Contractions against resistance

-Aquaflex - using Add On Weights Pelvic Floor educator
+Aquaflex - can increase further with Add On Weights Pelvic Floor Educator

 PFX2 / PFXA PFX2 / PFXA